 If you are representing a prime contractor, or a Small and Medium-sized Enterprise / Small Business, or a Defence Industry Association and your organisation is located in one of the NATO nations, check this NATO Business Opportunities website.
-Suggestions for improvement are welcome at "Industrial.Relations at hq.nato.int"
+Suggestions for improvement are welcome at 'Industrial.Relations at hq.nato.int'

 NATO strategic references to industry